-Ben Harris-Roxas is researcher focusing on health impact assessment, evaluation, integrated care, and capacity building.
-He is Associate Professor in the Faculty of Medicine at the University of New South Wales and Director of the South Eastern Sydney Research Collaboration Hub (SEaRCH).
+Ben Harris-Roxas is a researcher who focuses on health impact assessment, integrated care, and health equity.
+He is Associate Professor in the Faculty of Medicine at the University of New South Wales, Sydney.

 Health Impact Assessment

-Health Impact Assessment (HIA) identifies the potential health impacts of policies, programs and projects.
-It leads to evidence informed recommendations to improve decision-making and practice.
+Health Impact Assessment identifies the potential health impacts of policies, programs and projects before they’re implemented.
+It leads to evidence-informed recommendations to improve decision-making and practice.
 Ben’s experience includes:

 - publishing more than 30 journal articles, book chapters, and reports on HIA.

-- analysis of routinely collected administrative data to guide and inform integrated care
+- analysis of routinely collected administrative data to inform integration

 - interventions to enhance shared care in primary health care